Welcome to the Department of Computer Science and Engineering!

 Founded in 1967 by computing pioneer Anthony Ralston, our department was one of the first in the nation.
 Today, we have grown to be the largest department within UB’s School of Engineering and Applied Sciences, with over 50 faculty, 10 staff members, and an ever-increasing student population of more than 1,600 undergraduate and graduate students.

 We are very proud of our heritage and our alumni and former faculty for their great achievements and positive impact on society.
 Among them you will find prize-winning researchers and CEOs of some of the fastest-growing information technology companies around the world.
 Many have stayed in touch with our department, by serving on advisory committees, mentoring students, and hiring our graduates.
-Some also returned to their alma mater last year to celebrate our 50th anniversary.
+Some also returned to their alma mater in 2017 to celebrate our 50th anniversary.

 We are equally proud of our current students and faculty, who embody the hope of tomorrow.
 CSE faculty include many Fellows of professional societies including ACM, IEEE, IAPR and AAAS, and are recipients of numerous other national and international awards.
 They perform world-class research in today’s most relevant topics, such as artificial intelligence and robotics, cyber security, big data analytics, bioinformatics and computer-assisted education, to name just a few.
 We offer a great atmosphere for collaboration among faculty, both within and outside our department, and a nurturing environment that recognizes academic excellence.